aliamankniazi/Petrol-Pump-Software/README.md

-# Petrol Pump Management Software
+# Mianwali Petroleum Service Mianwali

 This is a comprehensive management software for petrol pumps, built with a modern technology stack.
 It helps manage sales, inventory, customers, finances, and more, with AI-powered analytics.
 This project was bootstrapped with Firebase Studio.